LuiseNagel/LiPAnalyzeR/README.md

 # LiPAnalyzeR

-Package for inferring peptide-specific changes in the PK accessibility from LiP-MS data.
-Provides funtions from reading in the data from Spectronaut reports over filtering to running different regression models to remove unwanted variation and carve out signal due to structural differences between conditions.
+LiPAnalyzeR is a R package for inferring structural changes from *Li*mited-*P*roteolysis *M*ass *S*pectrometry (LiP-MS) data by identitying peptide-specific changes in the PK accessibility of LiP peptides.
+We provide functions to import MS reports, e.g. from Spectronaut searches, preprocess and filter the data, remove of unwated variation (RUV) through constrianed regression from the LiP signal, inferring effect sizes for structural variation between conditions with corresponding p-values and plotting relevant results.

-LiPAnalyzer was developed unter R 4.2.2 under Ubuntu 22.04.2 LTS.
+LiPAnalyzer was developed in R 4.2.2 under Ubuntu 22.04.2 LTS.

 ## Installation

-LiPAnalyzer requires R version 4.2.0.
-The following R commands allow you to install LiPAnalyzeR from github:
+LiPAnalyzeR requires R version >=4.2.0.
+Please use the following R commands to install LiPAnalyzeR from github:
 ```
-if (!require("devtools")) install.packages("devtools")
+if(!require("devtools")) install.packages("devtools")
 library(devtools)
 if(!require("LiPAnalyzeR")) install_github("LuiseNagel/LiPAnalyzeR")
 library(LiPAnalyzeR)